Approved courses and education providers

 Approved masters courses

 The Department of Social Services approves masters courses.
-Generally, only masters by coursework may be eligible for Youth Allowance, Austudy and PES student payments.
+In general, a customer doing a masters by coursework may claim either:

-You might be doing a combined masters degree and only one of the degrees appears on the Student Determination.
-If this is the case, you may get Youth Allowance, Austudy or PES if either:
+You might be doing a combined masters degree and just one of the degrees appears on the Student Determination.
+If this is the case, you may get Youth Allowance, Austudy or PES if you can either:

-- you can show us when the approved degree starts and ends.
+- show us when the approved degree starts and ends.

 Read more about approved courses and education providers for Masters on the Department of Social Services website.